Home Exchange – I could never do that. Or could I?

 Scotland honeymoon, Belgium, The Netherlands, Iceland, Marco Island, Florida, Edinburgh, Scotland, Sydney, Tasmania, Oregon photos and Tips for Planning Multiple Exchanges.

 Latest home exchanges:

 Spring of 2017 we spent 5 months in various parts of Australia, New Zealand and Fiji!
 12 home exchanges, plus a week of bareboat sailing and SCUBA diving from a live-aboard dive boat!
 HomeExchange published some of our stories about the Down Under Odyssey.

 Australia – Innisfail, Brisbane, Clear Water Islands, Sydney, Perth, Tasmania, Torquay and a live-aboard dive boat

 New Zealand – Auckland, Christchurch, Taupo, Taranaki, and sailing.

 Fiji – Savusavu

 2018 includes exchanges to Roatan and Utila, Honduras (excellent SCUBA diving!), St. Mary’s, GA (fun family visit!), Ireland (Cork), Nova Scotia & Prince Edward Island, Canada (fall colors road trip!), and Sunset, SC (fall colors and family).

-Other future interests are Spain, Italy, France, Costa Rica, Portugal, Nova Scotia, New England, Ireland, Maldives, Bali and more.
+Other future interests are Spain, Italy, France, Costa Rica, Bonaire, Portugal, Nova Scotia, New England, Ireland, Maldives, Bali and more.
 Scuba diving and golf locations always grab us!
 We have family in Florida and in Seattle, Washington, so those are always in mind.
 Someone may surprise us with an idea from someplace entirely off our radar!